 Providing medical attention, treating illnesses and educating in the basics of disease prevention and personal hygiene.
 Children are provided with nutritious meals that help them to reach the national group average for their height and weight.

 Providing financial resources and guidance to enable people in the community to start or grow a small business and increase their income.
 This in turn improves their lives and the lives of their family.
 The scheme includes educating people on the importance of saving money and awareness of loan sharks.

 Promoting community participation and collaboration for community projects such as infrastructure, evangelising and supporting self-management.
 Training new leaders to develop their communities.

-discipled and evangelised people
+people were discipled and evangelised

-received medical attention
+people received medical attention